Chapter Five

 Adrian Gilbert, POW: Allied Prisoners in Europe, 1939-1945, John Murray (London, 2006) at 35.
 After the war, the Allies prosecuted a number of German civilians who had engaged in the lynching of downed Allied aircrews.
 See, e.g. Trial of Eric Heyer and Six Others, British Military Court (Essen, December, 1945).
 I LRTWC 88.

-Article 11, 1929 Geneva Convention provided the standard for feeding prisoners during the Second World War:
+Article 11, of the 1929 Geneva Convention provided the standard for feeding prisoners during the Second World War:

 The food ration of prisoners of war shall be equal in quantity and quality to that of troops at base camps.